 What does zero-defect quality policy mean?

-Is zero-defect quality realistic?
+Is zero-defect quality achievable?

-How does it lower scrap?
+How does it reduce manufacturing costs?